reactjs/react.dev/src/content/reference/react/Component.md

 </Deprecated>

-Lets you specify which [legacy context](https://reactjs.org/docs/legacy-context.html) is consumed by this component.
+Lets you specify which [legacy context](https://reactjs.org/docs/legacy-context.html) is consumed by this Component.

 ---

 ### `static contextType` {/*static-contexttype*/}

-If you want to read [`this.context`](#context-instance-field) from your class component, you must specify which context it needs to read.
+If you want to read [`this.context`](#context-instance-field) from your class Component, you must specify which context it needs to read.
 The context you specify as the `static contextType` must be a value previously created by [`createContext`.](/reference/react/createContext)

 ```js {2}
 class Button extends Component {